1971Merlin/TMON/README.md

 DUMP xxxx - DUMP the contents of 64 bytes of memory; provides HEX and aSCII outputs so memory can be examined DIS xxxx - Disasemble Z80 instructions.
 Provides a disassembly of the opcodes found in memory, 16 opcodes at a time DATA xxxx - Interactively Input data into memory.
 Input one hex byte at a time; the value input is caved to the CURRENT ADDDRESS.
 Enter Q to quit input mode.

+DUMP and DATA pause at completion - space repeats the command (address continues to count up if aut-incremernt is on; otherwise same block repeats).
+Q quits and returns to the command prompt.dis

 ### Test & Informational commands